Buscar Close Search

 Programs: Neuroscience

-Participants in this course will attend the Program in Neuroscience Seminar Series.
+Participants in this course will attend the Department of Neurobiology Seminar Series.
 Attendance at > 60% of seminars in a semester is needed for a passing grade.
 Two semesters of Neuroscience Seminar are required for Neuroscience Program students.
+Program in Neuroscience students are required to take 2 semesters of BBS 808, 814 or BBS 838.

 Credits: 1